 For more about education behind bars, see: http://www.askthejudge.info/juvenile-inmates-earn-traditional-high-school-diplomas/3229/

-Trial for Wayne begins in June, 2012.
+Wayne was tried in June, 2012.
 Josie was brought to court earlier in the month for questioning about the case.
-She has no memory of the incident two years earlier.
-Both Josie and Wayne are now 17 years-old.
+She had no memory of the incident two years earlier.
+Both Josie and Wayne were 17 years-old.
 On July 16, 2012, Wayne Treacy was found guilty of attempted first-degree murder after several hours of deliberation by the jury.
 The defense claimed that Wayne was insane at the time of the incident but apparently the jury didn’t accept his theory.
-He faces a maximum of fifty years in prison when sentenced in a few months.